Human trafficking in Mozambique

+In 2023, the Organised Crime Index gave Mozambique a score of 4.5 out of 10 for human trafficking.

 Causes

-Women's Issues
+Women's issues

 There is both an expectation for women to get married and to get married young so they are no longer a burden to their family financially.
 Women who remain unmarried are more at risk to be trafficked because of their limited economic opportunities (Britton).
 Traditional Mozambican societies do not operate in favor of single women and this is what forces them to seek out other ways to make a living.
-It is reported that “global colonialism and imperialism reflect a series of unequal power relations and hierarchical power structures in which poor girls and women in general, and poor girls and women of color in particular, are located at the bottom of global power structures” (Gale).
+It is reported that "global colonialism and imperialism reflect a series of unequal power relations and hierarchical power structures in which poor girls and women in general, and poor girls and women of color in particular, are located at the bottom of global power structures" (Gale).
 This is very true in Mozambique and women make up the majority of people that are trafficked into South Africa.
-Women with black, brown, and gold skin tones are most at risk because they are seen as “exotic” which makes them desirable to others in the global sex trade (Gale).
+Women with black, brown, and gold skin tones are most at risk because they are seen as "exotic" which makes them desirable to others in the global sex trade (Gale).
 In more traditional and rural areas of Mozambique, jobs can be denied to women based on their status, family name, and cultural background.
 In many situations women of a lower class are limited in the jobs that they are able to secure, leaving them with little money to buy essentials and take care of their families.
-In Mozambique, “Poverty distribution is heavily gendered, with female-headed households as most vulnerable group” (Women's Age Indicator).
+In Mozambique, "Poverty distribution is heavily gendered, with female-headed households as most vulnerable group" (Women's Age Indicator).
 Poverty, in many cases, is a pipeline to human trafficking and women living in poverty are more exposed to this because they are likely to look for different forms of work to support themselves.
 Women desperate to find husbands are more likely to be lured by false pretenses, and women who do not get married by a certain age may be driven to find alternate forms of work putting them at risk for be trafficked.